-- Preference: When utilizing Student Organization Budget Committee (SOBC) funds, Special Funding (SFC) committee funds or any other University funds, you are required to use Hospitality Services.
-Exemptions to use an outside caterer may be obtained through Hospitality Services.
+- Preference: When utilizing Student Organization Budget Committee (SOBC) funds, Special Funding (SFC) committee funds or any other University funds, you are required to use Dining Services.
+Exemptions to use an outside caterer may be obtained through Dining Services.

 - Purchase of Alcohol: Student Organizations may not use Student Organization Budget Committee (SOBC) funds, Special Funding (SFC) committee funds or any other University funds for the purchase of alcohol.
 Organizations may use self-generated funds held in 999 accounts for the purchase of alcohol that is consistent with the Alcohol Policy in the Student Handbook and pre-approved by the Director of Student Involvement and Leadership.